-If creating an epic book press release scares you or you don’t think you can come up with something, then I’d recommend checking out some of these special book press release services.
+If creating an epic book press release scares you or you don't think you can come up with something, then I'd recommend finding a book publicist or checking out some of these special book press release services.

 Warning: I have not tried any of these for my books but instead did research on what people were claiming.

 PR For Books: This is a specialist, UK based book promotion company which currently charges just under $290 for their services.
 PR For Books sells their services on the basis that they are a specialist book marketing company with over a decade of experience.
 They claim to have a track record dealing with the most relevant sources of publicity for authors – book reviewers and literary media, for example.

 Annie Jennings: This site has a wide range of media testimonials, although it is light on detail of exactly what you will get for your money, or even how much money you will be required to part with.
 The unique angle to this service seems to be a focus on connecting authors with media opportunities, such as TV and radio appearances.

 Palamedes PR: This is a UK agency with a very nicely designed site, which is a pleasure to navigate.
 One aspect of Palamedes PR that is cool is their “price match guarantee.”
 They state that if you find a lower price for the same type of service elsewhere, they will match it.

 PR By The Book: PR By The Book is a PR service based in Austin and Nashville.
 They state they are able to help authors with various aspects of their promotional efforts – from conventional press releases to advanced branding strategies.